 My working languages are English, French, Italian, Spanish and Latin.
 I live in Montréal in a multilingual neighbourhood where speaking these languages on a regular basis is possible.

 I can get by in Turkish (on good days).
 I've spent extended amounts of time in Istanbul over the past fifteen years and had the privilege of living and working there in 2003.
 I return periodically to visit.

-I'm a member of the Royal Heraldry Society of Canada, and I'm currently undertaking studies in the field.
-I'm also working on a trilingual blog about blazonry (Italian, English, French), called Araldica Polesello.
+I'm a member of the Royal Heraldry Society of Canada.
+I'm working on a trilingual blog about blazonry (Italian, English, French), called Araldica Polesello.

 I've worked (and continue to work) under both the names Kevin and Felix, and you'll find my work signed with either one.
 That said, amongst those who know me personally, I very often go by my surname Polesello.